lidofinance/terra-monitors/README.md

 ```

 Variables required to service work.\
-You can fill some .env file and pass it to docker-compose service with --env-file argument.
+You should pass the .env file and pass it to docker-compose service with `--env-file` argument.
 ```shell
 # custom endpoint for alert messages
 GF_SERVER_ROOT_URL=http://swelf-host:3000